alpatricio10/recipe-service/README.md

-# recipe-service
+# Recipe Service
-Demo project for Recime
+This service facilitates recipe management for the Recime app.